Content Marketing for SaaS: How to Create a Winning Strategy

 There are three primary distribution models:

-• Owned distribution through channels that belong to your business
+- Owned distribution through channels that belong to your business, e.g., your email list.

 Each distribution model has its pros and cons.
 For instance, paid channels deliver results quickly, but they can get expensive really fast.
-So unless you have an unlimited marketing budget, you can rely on paid channels.
+So unless you have an unlimited marketing budget, you can’t fully rely on paid channels.

-Owned platforms drive organic and sustainable business growth, but it takes a long time.
+Owned platforms like email drive organic and sustainable business growth, but it takes a long time.
 Shared platforms increase your audience, but you don’t own the content you post on them.

-A determining factor of content distribution is your target audience.
+A determining factor of content distribution is your target market.
 To get your content in front of your potential clients, you must know where they spend most of their time.

 5. Measure Your Results and Adjust Your Strategy

-To prove your content strategy is working, you must put in place measures to monitor the performance of your campaigns.
-The specific SaaS marketing metrics you track depend on your goals.
+To prove your SaaS content strategy is working, you must set up measures to monitor the performance of your campaigns.
+The specific SaaS marketing metrics you track depend on your goals and the type of content in question.
 For instance, if your goal is lead generation, you must include email list opt-in rates as a key performance indicator (KPI).

 The primary content metrics you should be tracking are as follows:

-• Time Spent on Page: measures how engaging your content is using the time people spend on content pages.
+- Time Spent on Page: measures how engaging your content is using the time people spend on content pages.
 The longer, the better.
+If you have a high bounce rate, audit your content and website to identify the issue.

 Without tracking your analytics, you risk wasting resources on marketing that doesn’t work.